Flaysh/Flaysh/README.md

 ### Co-Founder and Software Engineer at ![MoonWiz](https://github.com/MoonWiz-io)
 #### I'm a tech-savvy entrepreneur and programmer with a huge desire for learning and development.
+Finishing this year my degree in Computer Science and Business at Open University.
 I excel at time management, and I like to do tough things.

 ## MoonWiz
 ### Crypto Trading Ideas From Across The Web